 Pawpaw leaf contains powerful plant compounds that have been shown to have medicinal potential in medical studies.

-This article will discuss the major health benefits of pawpaw leaves.
+This article will discuss the nutritional composition of paw paw leaves and the major health benefits of pawpaw leaves.

 8 Health Benefits of Pawpaw Leaves